-Your instrument should be kept in a humidity range of 45 to around 65%.
-You can monitor the humidity inside your case by using a small, inexpensive hygrometer such as the ones sold by D’Addario/Planet Waves, or a similar one from Radio Shack.
+Your instrument should be kept in a humidity range of 45% to around 65%.
+You can monitor the humidity inside your case by using a small, inexpensive hygrometer such as the ones sold by Humistat or D’Addario.
+Of course, there are apps for this now!
 If you keep your guitar in its case, simply put the hygrometer in with the guitar, and check the humidity every day or two.
 If you keep your guitar out of the case on a stand, you will have to monitor and control the humidity in the whole room.
-Allowing the humidity to get too low in dry climates or with wintertime home heating can cause severe problems such as wood cracks and playability issues.
-We recommend visiting Planet Waves and learning more about what product will work best for you.
-A small investment here could save a lot of money and trouble in the future.
+Allowing the humidity to get too low in dry climates or with wintertime home heating can cause severe problems such as wood cracks and play ability issues.
+We recommend learning more about what product will work best for you and your environment.
+A small investment here can save a lot of money and trouble in the future.

-Your guitar/banjo finish needs little care.
+Our finish on all instruments is a catalyzed urethane and needs little care.
 You should wipe it down with a clean, soft, damp cloth as needed.
 Then follow up with a soft dry cloth.
 Old t-shirts work great.
-We suggest a product similar to Glyde Cote polish.
-Make sure it is silicone free!
+We suggest Paul Beard’s Resolution Guitar Polish.
+Whichever polish you use, make sure it is silicone free!
 Once a year or so, you may want to clean your fingerboard with 0000 steel wool.
 Then, rub some fingerboard oil into the fingerboard and bridge.
 Lemon oil works fine for this.
 Don’t overdo this part, but it is a good idea, especially in early fall, prior to the air getting dry.

 All Huss and Dalton Guitars are shipped with D’Addario brand strings.
-Most larger body guitars ship with mediums, while smaller bodies ship with lights.
-All H&D guitars can be strung with light or medium strings except the OO and OO-SP models, (www.HussandDalton.com/models.htm) which are braced for light gauge or lighter only.
+Most larger body guitars ship with mediums, (EXP 17) while smaller bodies ship with lights (EXP 16).
+All H&D guitars can be strung with light or medium strings except the OO and OO-SP models, which are braced for light gauge or lighter only.
 We also usually recommend that guitars with cedar tops be strung with light gauge strings.
 All banjos can be strung with light or medium.

 The action (string height) of your guitar should be around 6- to 7/64ths of an inch under the low “E” string at the 12th fret.
 (Measure from top of 12th fret to bottom of string) and around 5/64ths on the high “E” string.
 You may want to have lower action than this, and that’s fine, but keep in mind the playability/buzz threshold that comes in somewhere just under these measurements.
 If you are not experienced with adjusting the action of a guitar, any action adjustment should be made by a qualified repair person, or here at the H&D shop.